fukurosan/Jhaystack/docs/index.md

 ### Custom Tokenizers

 You can easily write your own tokenizers.
 These are simply functions that take a value as input, and returns a list of tokens with positional information as output.
-Below is an interface of the expected output:
+You can use the below interface:

 ```javascript
 interface ITokenizerResultPositions {